modeset/-deprecated-utensils/WIP.md

 - document Toggle
 - document ToggleGroup
 - document all reworked utensils
+- namespace all events with utensil to avoid collisions
 - lazy load lookups to speed up initialization
+- find tab content from related or siblings (see todo items)
 - collapse *
 - accordions.sass *
 - focus and selected states around all utensils